-In addition, there is damage to blood vessels due to the large amount of catecholamines in the blood.
+In addition, there is damage to blood vessels due to a large amount of catecholamines in the blood.
 This causes blood pressure to increase and the ability of the heart to decrease.

-In the second pathway, chaos that happens where hormone is produced causes the release of cortisol compounds.
+In the second pathway, the chaos that happens where the hormone is produced causes the release of cortisol compounds.

 Cortisol “invokes” many compounds that cause inflammation in blood vessels.
-The damage to blood vessels makes it easy for fat to “get caught” and create blockades that cause heart attacks.
+The damage to blood vessels makes it easy for fat to “get caught” and create blockages that cause heart attacks.

 These two mechanisms are sufficient to explain that although depression does not cause a heart attack, depressed people have a higher potential for heart attacks than normal people.
 Changes in compounds in our body play a role in this.

 How to prevent heart attacks in depressed people?